Wall Street Dairy was established in 2007

 of the nearly 300 head we have on the farm, we have also been selectively

 adding top representatives of the high component breeds based on

 exemplary bloodlines and outstanding genetic potential.

-in 2010 is the acquisition of the renowned and respected Spring-Fed
+was the acquisition of the renowned and respected Spring-Fed Holsteins

-Holsteins from Nelson and Susie Hector, Swan Lake, NY.
-We will be
+from Nelson and Susie Hector, Swan Lake, NY.
+We will be forever

-forever indebted to this fine family for entrusting their entire
+indebted to this fine family for entrusting their entire herd to

 of our Holstein herd since beginning our dairy operation nearly

 3 years ago.
 We are confident that the addition of these tremendous

 animals will take us to the next level.